Orinoco Belt

-The Orinoco Belt is a territory in the southern strip of the eastern Orinoco River Basin in Venezuela which overlies the world's largest deposits of petroleum.
+The Orinoco Belt is a territory in the southern strip of the eastern Orinoco River basin in Venezuela which overlies the world's largest deposits of petroleum.
 Its local Spanish name is Faja Petrolífera del Orinoco (Orinoco Petroleum Belt).
 The Orinoco Belt is located in Guárico and south of the Anzoátegui, Monagas, and Delta Amacuro states, and it follows the line of the river.
 It is approximately 600 km from east to west, and 70 km from north to south, with an area about 55314 km².

 Oil reserves

-The Orinoco Belt consists of large deposits of extra heavy crude.
+The Orinoco Belt consists of large deposits of extra heavy crude oil.
 Venezuela's heavy oil deposits of about 1200 Goilbbl, found primarily in the Orinoco Petroleum Belt, are estimated to approximately equal the world's reserves of lighter oil.
-Petróleos de Venezuela S.A. has estimated that the producible reserves of the Orinoco Belt are up to 235 Goilbbl which would make it the largest petroleum reserve in the world, slightly ahead of the similar unconventional oil source in the Athabasca oil sands, and above Saudi Arabia.
+Petróleos de Venezuela S.A. has estimated that the producible reserves of the Orinoco Belt are up to 235 Goilbbl which would make it the largest petroleum reserve in the world, slightly ahead of the similar unconventional oil source in the Canadian Athabasca oil sands, as well as above Saudi Arabia.
 In 2009, the US Geological Survey increased the estimated reserves to 513 Goilbbl of oil which is "technically recoverable (producible using currently available technology and industry practices)."
 No estimate of how much of the oil is economically recoverable was made.

 The Orinoco Belt is currently divided into four exploration and production areas.
 These are: Boyacá (formerly Machete), Junín (formerly Zuata), Ayacucho (formerly Hamaca), and Carabobo (formerly Cerro Negro).
 The current exploration area is about 11593 km2.